Skip to content

 MaxConcurrentStreams

-Controls the maximum number of concurrent streams per HTTP/2 connection:
+Controls the maximum number of concurrent streams per HTTP/2 connection.

 Default Value: 250